fingerprintjs/blog-indexeddb-safari-leaks-demo/README.md

 ## Description

-This demo showcases information leaks resulting from an [IndexedDB same-origin policy violation](https://fingerprintjs.com/blog) in [WebKit](https://webkit.org/) (a browser engine primarly used in Safari, as well as all iOS and iPadOS web browsers)
+This demo showcases information leaks resulting from an [IndexedDB same-origin policy violation](https://fingerprintjs.com/blog) in [WebKit](https://webkit.org/) (a browser engine primarily used in Safari, as well as all iOS and iPadOS web browsers).

-It shows that arbitrary websites can learn a visitor's recent and current browsing activity (pages visited in differnt tabs or windows).
+It shows that arbitrary websites can learn a visitor's recent and current browsing activity (pages visited in different tabs or windows).

 For authenticated visitors the demo can leak Google User IDs and profile pictures (if set).